tfrce/project-megaphone/README.md

 Government surveillance is a grave challenge to privacy of the Internet, and threatens our ability to communicate and conduct transactions privately online.
 If you want surveillance to stop, join us.

+## How it works

+The Project Megaphone script checks the IP of each visitor, and if they are within a 700km radius of Washington, D.C., loads one of three versions of a banner advertising the rally.

+Some more notes on its operation:
+* The banners are not displayed on mobile devices.
+* The script automatically stops displaying the banner after 12pm on October 26th.
+* The script and geolocation server have been thoroughly load-tested and can handle millions of hits per day.

 ## Examples

 * [Banner](http://tfrce.github.io/widget/example/banner.html)